Constraints on Decaying Sterile Neutrinos from Solar Antineutrinos: Decaying Sterile Neutrino

 For most cases of interest, $E_{\nu_4} \gg m_4$, so if $\nu_4$ ($\overline{\nu_4}$) is produced via weak interactions, it will be left-handed (right-handed) polarized to a very good approximation.
 We then assume all heavy neutrinos to be polarized with a definite helicity $h_4=-1$ for neutrinos and $h_4=+1$ for antineutrinos.
 Nevertheless, due to the assumption of parity conservation for the $\phi$ interactions with neutrinos, both helicity flipping (HF) and helicity conserving (HC) decay channels are allowed.
 Assuming all neutrinos to be ultra-relativistic, we find the squared-amplitudes for polarized $\nu_4^{h_4=-1} \to \nu^{h} \phi$ decay,

 where $r_\phi = m_\phi/m_4$.
 Integrated over phase space, both channels contribute identically to a total decay rate of

 Our decay rate is in agreement with Refs~\cite{Kim:1990km,Dentler:2019dhz}.
 Note that helicity conserving decays prefer larger $E_1$ values, while helicity flipping decays prefer smaller values of $E_1$.
 Therefore, for our present application, helicity-flipping decays are important since the antineutrinos from the subsequent scalar decay tend to be more energetic.
-Also important is the limit $r\to1$, where the scalar particle has virtually all of the $\nu_4$ energy regardless of the helicity structure of the decay.
-This is the scenario with the most energetic antineutrinos in the final state, for which MiniBooNE and LSND can be made most compatible.
+Also important is the limit $r\to1$, where the scalar particle has most of the $\nu_4$ energy regardless of the helicity structure of the decay.
+This is the scenario with the most energetic antineutrinos in the final state, for which a simultaneous explanation of MiniBooNE and LSND is most successful.

 The scalar decay length in the lab frame to leading order in the small mixing elements is

 As expected, the scalar decays are doubly suppressed by small mixing elements, and so it tends to decay more slowly than $\nu_4$.
 Nevertheless, the decay of both particles can be considered prompt within astrophysical objects.
 Finally, note that only due to parity conserving nature of the scalar interaction, both left- and right-handed antineutrinos are produced.
 In this case, only the right-handed antineutrinos ($\overline{\nu}^+$) are relevant for detection through weak interactions.